 You stop what you're doing and go into panic mode.

 Sound familiar?
 We've all been there.

-All joking aside, it doesn't have to be that way!
+It doesn't have to be that way!

 Is it starting to make sense?

-- Popular social media scheduling tools
+- What’s a social media schedule?

 Let's get started!